mstfash/trufla-coding-challenge/README.md

 ### Structure

 - `client` which is the react app
-- `server` which is the node js server with rest apis
+- `server` which is the nodejs server with rest apis
 - `docker-compose.yaml` to launch the whole project into containers
 - `makefile` helper to run terminal commands